eddieoz/meshtastic-bridge/docs/store-forward-server.md

 2. People send replies to you
 3. Bridge receives replies and **stores them in database** ✅
 4. You're out of range, but messages are safely queued
-5. When you return to range and send ANY packet, bridge detects you're online
+5. When you return to range, **send `!get` command**
-6. **All stored messages are automatically delivered to you** ✅
+6. **Bridge delivers all stored messages with metadata** ✅
-7. You receive all replies! 🎉
+7. You receive all replies with sender and timestamp info! 🎉

 ## How It Works